sinanatra/tesselate/readme.md

 </div>

-Tesselate splits images into printable strips for thermal receipt printers, supporting all DIN formats (A0–A6) and custom banner sizes.
+tessellate splits images into printable strips for thermal receipt printers, supporting all DIN formats (A0–A6) and custom banner sizes.
 It’s ideal for large-format or experimental printing with standard receipt printers, roll printers, and thermal printers.